Nightrise: Plot summary

 The story begins with fourteen-year-old identical twin brothers Jamie and Scott Tyler, performing in a theatre in Reno, Nevada.
 The Nightrise Corporation is to kidnap the boys, who are part of the magic show that has performed at the theatre for the past six months.
-Their foster father, Don White, sells the twins off to them for $150,000, but Jamie escapes and is pursued.
+Their foster father, Don White, sells the twins to them for $150,000, but Jamie escapes and is pursued.
 Scott is captured but Jamie is rescued by a woman.
 He awakens at a motel in which the woman is renting a room.
 The woman, who introduces herself as Alicia, says that her son, Daniel, was kidnapped by the same corporation after exhibiting clairvoyant powers.
 She takes Jamie to his foster parents' house only to realise they have been murdered by Nightrise, and that he and Scott have been framed for it; they escape only when Jamie uses his telepathic powers.

 Alicia and Jamie go to Los Angeles where he reveals his backstory.
 He then tells her of his previous foster parents, with the alcoholic father committing suicide after threatening to separate the twins, and the weird and inexplicable "accidents" associated with them.
 He tells her about a strange, tattoo-like mark he has on his arm and that he thinks he is an American Indian.
 After these incidents, he and Scott refused to read or control anyone's minds, except for each other's.
 They find a lead to one of the men that kidnapped Scott, Colton Banes, and Alicia persuades Jamie to read his mind to find out where Scott is.
 Jamie manages to find out where Scott is being held: Silent Creek, a juvenile prison, where he is being tortured in an attempt to force him to side with Nightrise.

 Alicia decides to seek help from her boss, John Trelawny, who is running for the presidency, and manages to convince him about Jamie's powers, and to help him get into Silent Creek.
 Trelawny affirms Jamie's powers and agrees to help him.
 Jamie is given a false identity and criminal history, those of juvenile crystal meth dealer Jeremy Rabb, and is imprisoned at Silent Creek, out in the desert.
 He finds that his brother is in solitary confinement there and that Alicia's son Daniel is there too, also in solitary confinement.
 One night, when he tries to use his power to demand that the power-hungry and abusive chief guard Max Koring take him to his brother, he realises that his powers do not work in the prison, because of some magnetic field that neutralises special powers.
 Koring puts him in solitary confinement for his rudeness, and secretly calls Banes to tell him he has found a Gatekeeper.